plexdrive/plexdrive/README.md

 I tried using rclone a long time, but got API Quota errors ever day, or more times a day.
 So I decided to try node-gdrive-fuse.
 The problem here was, that it missed some of my media files, so I started implementing my own file system library.

-_If you like the project, feel free to make a small [donation via PayPal](https://www.paypal.me/dowei) or support by implementing new functions / bugfixes yourself and create pull requests :)_
+_If you like the project, feel free to make a small [donation via PayPal](https://www.paypal.me/dowei).
+Otherwise support the project by implementing new functions / bugfixes yourself and create pull requests :)_

 ## Installation
 1. First you should install fuse on your system